winslosh/test-automation-recruitment-test/README.md

 Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met.

-- Complete the two tasks described above.
+- Complete the three tasks described above.
 - You should provide clear instructions on your test setup and how to execute your tests.
 The clarity and precision of these instructions - and the ease with which the interviewers can execute them - will be a key part of the assessment.
 - Create a README file detailing said instructions.
 - Please also use this README for listing any additional comments or observations you might want to share about your submission.